 The University shall conduct pre-employment screening prospective employees and shall take steps to protect the privacy and security of such information obtained.
 The University shall require that an offer of employment is contingent on the results of the screening and the prospective employee being free of drug abuse/addiction.
-HR shall establish and maintain procedures for pre-employment screening, which shall include education, credential, and previous employment verification, criminal history background check, and drug testing.
+HR shall establish and maintain procedures for pre-employment, post-offer screening, which shall include education, credential, and previous employment verification, criminal history background check, and drug testing.
 Any applicant who refuses to take the drug test according to the established procedures, attempts to alter or falsify the results, or tests positive for illegal drugs on the drug test shall not be eligible for employment with the University.
+For positions located in the City of Philadelphia, the University will comply with the Philadelphia Fair Chance Hiring Law and all other applicable laws and ordinances when conducting criminal history background checks.
+A criminal history background check will be performed only after a conditional offer of employment has been extended.